phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000.md

 # Running system on `armv7a9-zynq7000` (Xilinx Zynq-7000)

 This version is designed for Xilinx Zynq-7000 SoC (System on Chip) with ARM Cortex-A9 core.
 To launch this version the final disk image should be provided.
-The image is created as the final artifact of `phoenix-rtos-project` building and is located in `_boot` directory.
-The disk image consist of bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk) and psh (shell).
-Necessary tools to carry out the flashing process are located in `_boot` directory as well.
+The image is created as the final artifact of the `phoenix-rtos-project` building and is located in the `_boot` directory.
+The disk image consists of the bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk), and psh (shell).
+Necessary tools to carry out the flashing process are located in the `_boot` directory as well.

 ## Pre-build steps

-To make instructions given in this quickstart possible, you should checkout to `feature/syspage` branch and update submodules before building a system image.
+To make instructions given in this quickstart possible, you should check out to `feature/syspage` branch and update submodules before building a system image.
   <details>
   <summary> How to checkout to the feature/syspage branch and update submodules </summary>
   There are diffrent ways to do that, here is one of them.

-  Launch these commands from `phoenix-rtos-project` directory:
+  Launch these commands from the `phoenix-rtos-project` directory:

   ```
   git remote add origin https://github.com/phoenix-rtos/phoenix-rtos-project.git && \